zhenhuaw-me/tflite2onnx/docs/how-to-enable-new-operator.md

 modifications.
 * In `Operator.__init__()`, it collects the TFLite objects and initializes attributes of the operator.
 You can take [ONNX Operator Schemas][onnx-op] as reference.
 When it's done, the object switches to status `INITIALIZED`.
 * `Operator.type` is the operator type of ONNX.
 It's a string which you can find in operator examples in [ONNX Operator Schemas][onnx-op] - usually simply the operator type name, e.g. `Concat` in our example.
-* `Operator.sensitive` describes whether this operator is sensitive to layout.
+* `Operator.implictLayout` describes whether this operator assumes layout of tensors.
 This is a bit tricky, please look into [Data layout semantic and converting procedure][layout-handling].
 * `Operator.parse()` parses the tensors used by the operator, attributes of the operator.
 Let's left it *to be done* in next section.
 After finished, set object to status `PARSED`.
 Mostly, an object should not been parsed multiple times.
 * `Operator.convert()` collects the tensors (names actually), attributes that have been parsed, and creates the ONNX operator object, which can be laterly used to create ONNX graph.